-Aunque, generally translated as although, even if, or despite of, can be used with the indicative and the subjunctive.
+Aunque, generally translated as although, even if, or despite , can be used with the indicative and the subjunctive.
 Using one or the other will depend on what we want to express.

 In this lesson we will study cases of:

-To declare something that what we know is happening.
+To announce something that we know is happening.
 It is a fact.
 The speaker has absolutely no doubt that what he is saying is true.
 It also implies that the speaker considers this information as new for the listener.
 He wants to make sure the listener is aware.

 Here the speaker is using the present indicative because he may have looked through the window and checked that it is actually raining.
 There is no doubt about it.
 In addition, he is informing the listener about this in case he didn't notice.

 Aunque + El Presente de Subjuntivo in Spanish

 1. To give some background information which is known by the speaker and the listener.
 It is a shared information.

 Voy a salir aunque llueva mucho.I am going out although it is raining.

 Here the speaker and the listener know already that it is raining, maybe because they’ve just come from outside, or they are looking through the window and they can see the rain.